mwest67/dotfiles/README.md

-# dotfiles
+# Installs TMUX & Vim config
-Tmux / Vim / Terminal config
+NOTE: Exit out of vim when the plugins are installed (I know its hack but go with it